 Kneecap Instability or Dislocated Knee:

 Patellar instability, also known as kneecap instability, occurs when the patella (kneecap) falls out of the thighbone’s femoral groove.
-An unstable kneecap can cause a dislocated knee.
-Physical treatment and leg braces may help.
-Patellar instability is a condition that affects certain persons on a long-term basis.
+Therefore, an unstable kneecap can cause a dislocated knee.
+Physical therapy and leg braces may help.
+Unfortunately, kneecap instability is a condition that affects certain persons on a long-term basis.
 The trochlear groove is a V-shaped notch on the kneecap that glides up and down when you bend and straighten your knee.
-Patellar instability causes the kneecap to not track properly in the groove.
-Dislocated knees, ACL rupture, and arthritis in the knee are all risks associated with this illness.
+Kneecap instability causes the kneecap to not track properly in the groove.
+Consequently, dislocated knees, ACL rupture, and arthritis in the knee are all risks associated with this illness.

 A displaced kneecap can result from kneecap instability and the result may be: